Port Chalmers: Quarrying

-A quarry known as the “Big Quarry” was opened on Church Street in March 1866 and operated until it closed in the 1920.
-This supplied Port Chalmers brecia locally known as bluestone which was used in the foundations of the Dunedin Railway Station, the Otago Boys’ High School, the University of Otago Clocktower, Dunedin Town Hall and in the Port Chalmers Graving Dock and to construct many other buildings in the area.
+A quarry known as the "Big Quarry" was opened on Church Street in March 1866 and operated until it closed in 1920.
+This supplied Port Chalmers breccia, locally known as bluestone, which was used in the foundations of the Dunedin Railway Station, the Otago Boys' High School, the University of Otago Clocktower, Dunedin Town Hall and in the Port Chalmers Graving Dock and to construct many other buildings in the area.
 The site is now home to the Lady Thorn Rhododendron Dell.

 Ship building

-Beginning with the construction of the 13-ton schooner Sarah which was launched in 1859 shipbuilding became an important activity at Port Chalmers.
+Beginning with the construction of the 13-ton schooner Sarah, which was launched in 1859, shipbuilding became an important activity at Port Chalmers.
 Notable following vessels were the 70-ton steamer Taiaroa (1865), the 50-ton schooner Maid of Otago (1870), the 70-ton schooner Friendship (1871) and the 70-ton schooner Mary Ogilvie (1873).
-In 1861 William Isbister constructed at Carey's Bay the first patent slip of its kind in New Zealand.
-He soon built a second slip and on them carried out ship repairs and built a number of small vessels, among them the paddle steamer Tuapeka (1863), 28-ton schooner Cymraes (1864) and the dredge New Era (1867).
+In 1861, William Isbister constructed at Carey's Bay the first patent slip of its kind in New Zealand.
+He soon built a second slip and on them carried out ship repairs and built a number of small vessels, among them the paddle steamer Tuapeka (1863), the 28-ton schooner Cymraes (1864) and the dredge New Era (1867).
 Other shipbuilders based at Port Chalmers were Sutherland & McKay, Knewstubb Brothers (from the late 1880s until 1905), Miller Bros, Miller & Tunnage and Morgan & Cable.
-Morgan & Cable later changed its name first to the Maori Iron Works and later in 1906 to Stevenson & Cook which during the Second World War built seven Castle class minesweepers at Boiler Point for service with Royal New Zealand Navy.
+Morgan & Cable later changed its name first to the Maori Iron Works and later in 1906 to Stevenson & Cook, which during the Second World War built seven Castle class minesweepers at Boiler Point for service with Royal New Zealand Navy.
 Boiler Point took its name from an abandoned ship's boiler.
-After the war the company built the penstocks for the Roxburgh Power Station, before eventually closing in 1958, due to a diminishing workload.
-The company's facilities were taken over by Sims Engineering Ltd who built tugs and in 1984 launched the 1,056-ton dredge New Era, as of 2006 the largest powered vessel built in New Zealand.
+After the war, the company built the penstocks for the Roxburgh Power Station, before eventually closing in 1958, due to a diminishing workload.
+The company's facilities were taken over by Sims Engineering Ltd, who built tugs and in 1984, launched the 1,056-ton dredge New Era.
+As of 2006, it was the largest powered vessel built in New Zealand.
 Sims closed in about 1990.